 Net income at China Petroleum & Chemical Corp.
 (600028), Asia’s biggest oil refiner, fell 9.4 percent to 18.3 billion yuan for the same quarter, the company said on Oct.
 28. That result beat analysts’ estimates.

-New Oriental Education & Technology Group (EDU) Inc., the biggest private educational service provider in China, reported lower- than-estimated profit growth on Oct.
+New Oriental Education & Technology Group (EDU:US) Inc., the biggest private educational service provider in China, reported lower- than-estimated profit growth on Oct.
 29 for the three months ended Aug.
-31. The company’s sales forecast of at least $165 million for the following quarter compared with the $169.4 million average estimate (EDU) of seven analysts surveyed by Bloomberg.
+31. The company’s sales forecast of at least $165 million for the following quarter compared with the $169.4 million average estimate (EDU:US) of seven analysts surveyed by Bloomberg.

 The Beijing-based company said on Sept.
 30 that a special committee of independent directors, set up in July, had found “no significant evidence” to support allegations by short selling firm Muddy Waters LLC that New Oriental misled investors about its schools network.